 Crossbridge exists to help disconnected people connect to God.
 This statement, while simple, drives everything that we do.
 We are relentlessly focused on those who are not a part of God's kingdom yet, and we will spend ourselves to break down every possible barrier that could possibly come between God and the world that he loves.
 Without reservation, we ask those who are already a part of our church to take a spot in the backseat as we collectively focus on reaching those who aren't here yet.
 We don't make decisions to simply keep people.
 We do everything possible to reach people.

 Jesus’ ultimate desire for his followers wasn't that they would simply go to church on Sundays.
 Jesus wanted to create and lead passionate followers who would be fully devoted to bringing forth God's reign in this world.
 Jesus called this movement the kingdom of God.
-He would call his followers charged to usher in this kingdom his mathetes, a Greek word used in the gospels for "disciple" literally means "learner."
+He would call his followers charged to usher in this kingdom his disciples.
+The Greek word used in the gospels for "disciple" literally means "learner."
 The image is that we are all apprentices of Jesus in our mission to bring God's kingdom into the world.

 At Crossbridge, we believe that the four marks of a kingdom-oriented disciple of Jesus can be summarized in what we call our 4 C’s:

 You'll never help others find a relationship with God if you don't actually have one yourself.
 Relationships thrive on time spent together, and we see our connection to God deepen as we spend time with and personally encounter him.